First written: 24 Feb. 2013; major updates: 13 Nov. 2013; last update: 4 Dec. 2017

 But even if historical growth rates didn’t depend much on resources, might there be some minimum resource threshold below which resources do become essential?
 Indeed, in the limit of zero resources, growth is not possible.

-In a section of a blog post titled "Could a vastly reduced population eventually recover from nuclear war?", Carl Shulman reviews reasons why rebuilding civilization would be harder and reasons it would be easier the second time around.
-He concludes: "I would currently guess that the risk of permanent drastic curtailment of human potential from failure to recover, conditional on nuclear war causing the deaths of the overwhelming majority of humanity, is on the lower end."
-Shulman also seems to agree with the (tentative and uncertain) main thrust of my current article: "Trajectory change" effects of civilizational setback, possibly including diminution of liberal values, "could have a comparable or greater role in long-run impacts" of nuclear war (and other catastrophic risks) than outright extinction.
+A blog post by Carl Shulman includes a section titled “Could a vastly reduced population eventually recover from nuclear war?”.
+It reviews reasons why rebuilding civilization would be harder and reasons it would be easier the second time around.
+Shulman concludes: “I would currently guess that the risk of permanent drastic curtailment of human potential from failure to recover, conditional on nuclear war causing the deaths of the overwhelming majority of humanity, is on the lower end.”
+Shulman also seems to agree with the (tentative and uncertain) main thrust of my current article: “Trajectory change” effects of civilizational setback, possibly including diminution of liberal values, “could have a comparable or greater role in long-run impacts” of nuclear war (and other catastrophic risks) than outright extinction.

 Stuart Armstrong also agrees that rebuilding following nuclear war seems likely.
 He points out that formation of governments is common in history, and social chaos is rare.
 There would be many smart, technically competent survivors of a nuclear disaster, e.g., in submarines.

 As noted above, full-out human extinction from catastrophic risks seems relatively unlikely compared with just social destabilization.
 If human extinction did occur from causes other than AI, presumably parts of the biosphere would still remain.
 In many scenarios, at least some other animals would survive.
 What’s the probability that those animals would then replace humans and colonize space?
 My guess is it’s small but maybe not negligibly so.
 Robin Hanson seems to agree: “it is also possible that without humans within a few million years some other mammal species on Earth would evolve to produce” a technological civilization.